-We’ve come a long way since the 80s and 90s when Michael E. Gerber’s book The E-myth Revisited popularized the idea of standardized systems as a key to building a successful business.
+We’ve come a long way since the 80s and 90s when Michael E. Gerber’s book The E-myth Revisited: Why Most Small Businesses Don't Work and What to Do About It popularized the idea of standardized systems as a key to building a successful business.
 Gerber argued that once you had created your process documentation, you could hand it to low-skill workers who simply completed actions and ticked off boxes.

 Even after years of specialized education and training, highly-skilled workers such as pilots and surgeons still rely on process documentation to guarantee high quality.
 For them, a documented process can be the difference between life and death; implementing checklists reduced mortality by 24% in Rwandan hospitals, at the same time as major complications decreased by 60%.